mckaywrigley/clarity-ai/README.md

 ## Credits

-Shouout to [Perplexity AI](https://www.perplexity.ai/) for the inspiration.
+Shoutout to [Perplexity AI](https://www.perplexity.ai/) for the inspiration.
 I highly recommend checking their product out.

 This repo is meant to show people that you can build powerful apps like Perplexity even if you don't have a large, experienced team.